-cameras.
-See the image window on the left, below.
-The selected window will always have a faster refresh rate than the others, so live images and video playback will always appear smoother.
+always have a faster refresh rate than the others, so live images and video playback will always appear smoother.

-Camera Setup
+Multi Camera Setup

 Cameras highlighted in the Multi-Camera Control pane can be set to Arm, Trigger, display Live images, etc. via the control buttons on the pane.
 The context menu allows you to add or remove cameras from the list and also to push camera configurations to the selected group.
-(See "1-15 Configurations" on page 29.)
+(See "1-14 Configurations" on page 29.)

-All models of IL, TS, and HS cameras may be included i multi-camera control, but it is up to the user to sort out disparities in performance between models regarding frame rates, resolutions, etc.

-The Lock button allows changing parameters of all selected cameras simultaneously, provided they are all the same model.
+All models of IL, TS, and HS cameras may be included in multi-camera control, but it is up to the user to sort out disparities in performance between models regarding frame rates, resolutions, etc. The Lock button allows changing parameters of all selected cameras simultaneously, provided they are all the same model.
 When locked, all changes made in the control panel are applied to all cameras.
 (Only new changes apply.)

-Figure 1-41: Multi-Camera Pane
+Figure 1-42: Multi-Camera Pane